hernandp/linkom/readme.md

 Linkom is a single-header, command-line parser library written in C. The language and distribution decision was based on the fact that A LOT of command line utilities are still being written in C (and not just C++).

-For programmers using other languages than C/C++, a COM component wrapper is projected for the near future.
+For programmers using other languages than C/C++, a COM component wrapper is provided.
+See below for info.

 Note that the symbols and jargon that the library and it's documentation use, such as "/" character for parameters and { } for grouping them, is based on the classic DOS/CPM/Microsoft documentation style.
 This is different from the UNIX/Linux and GNU tradition where '--' and "options"  are used instead.